-The terms “plastic thermoforming”, “pressure forming”, and “vacuum forming” are all used to describe plastic forming processes.
+The terms “plastic forming“, “pressure forming“, and “vacuum forming” are all used to describe plastic thermoforming processes.
 While similar, there are subtle and important differences in these terms and processes that may not be well known outside of the plastic manufacturing industry.

-Here is a brief breakdown to get you talking thermoforming like a pro in less than a minute:
+Here is a brief breakdown that will you talking thermoforming like a thermoforming pro in no time at all.

 Plastic Thermoforming is the generic broad label given to the plastic manufacturing process that heats thermoplastic sheet material (thermo) and then applies pressure or vacuum to form into a 3-dimensional shape (forming).

-Pressure and Vacuum Forming are the 2 most common plastic thermoforming manufacturing techniques, under the umbrella of plastic thermoforming.
+Pressure forming and vacuum forming are the 2 most common plastic thermoforming manufacturing techniques, under the umbrella of plastic thermoforming.
 They differ primarily in the method of applying pressure/vacuum to transform the heated plastic sheet into the desired 3-dimensional shape.

 Pressure Forming Process